Trust me. We are well aware of how business owners feel about paying for credit card processing fees!

 Don’t get caught up in a too-good-to-be-true introductory credit card rate offer.

-This is just a bait and switch tactic to trap you into a long term contract where they plan on raising your rates every single year thereafter.
+This is just a bait and switch tactic to trap you into a long-term contract where they plan on raising your rates every single year thereafter.
 Brick and mortar banks are notorious for this.
 Merchants think that by going down to their local Wells Fargo or Bank of America they are going to get a better deal.
 False.
 These banks are notorious for charging much higher rates than a reputable and dedicated credit card processor.

 Knowing HOW you are going to be charged is just as important, if not more important, first off, than what a processor’s rates are.
 Frankly, the rates are almost always negotiable.
 But depending on the rate platform they use, you could end up paying a lot more than the rates they promised.

-This is where understanding a little bit about how the system works will empower you to make better choices.
+This is where understanding a little about how the system works will empower you to make better choices.
 Interchange is always the basis of your processing costs, but what exactly is “interchange”?
-Interchange is the rate set by Visa, MasterCard and Discover that you will pay for accepting their cards.
+Interchange is the rate set by Visa, MasterCard, and Discover that you will pay for accepting their cards.
 It is non-negotiable.

-That being said, “Interchange plus” pricing then refers to a merchant account where your costs include a fixed markup applied directly to the interchange fees published by Visa, MasterCard and Discover.
+That being said, “Interchange Plus” pricing then refers to a merchant account where your costs include a fixed markup applied directly to the interchange fees published by Visa, MasterCard, and Discover.
 This pricing model will be considerably less expensive than standard “tiered” or “bundled” pricing model, let alone much more transparent.

 Now that we have a better understanding of what to look for in a pricing model there are a few other things to watch out for that can raise your costs more than they should be.
-Watch out for a high per transaction fee.
+Watch out for a high per-transaction fee.
 You can be promised “low” rates and have your per transaction fee so high that it sends your effective rate through the roof.
-Especially for merchants who do a lot of small transactions that are fairly low in volume such as coffee shops processing hundreds of $3 transactions everyday.
+Especially for merchants who do a lot of small transactions that are fairly low in volume, such as coffee shops processing hundreds of $3 transactions every day.

 Don’t get blindsided by a bunch of bogus merchant account fees when you sign up for cheap credit card processing.

 Bogus fees- “monthly minimum” fees.
 These come into play when a processor requires you to hit a monthly minimum in processing or they will assess a fee.
-In our opinion a principled provider will not charge this fee.
+In our opinion, a principled provider will not charge this fee.

 Don’t lease your terminals/machines.
 Leasing machines is the single most wasteful way to spend your money.
 You can often buy a terminal for the cost of your first few months in the lease, but processors will often try to get you into a contract to lease for 3-4 years.
-Then they can even require you to return the terminal when your lease is done.
+Then they can even require you to return the terminal when your lease is ended.
 Leases are often anywhere from $50-$100/month every month for 4 years!
 Leases can end up costing you thousands of dollars.
 Why would you pay up to $1200/yr for a terminal that would only cost you $400 to buy it outright?
-Buy your terminals and when you need new updated equipment you may even be able to recoup some costs by shipping back your old equipment for a credit when you buy new.
+Buy your terminals and when you need new updated equipment you may even be able to recoup some costs by shipping back your old equipment for credit when you buy new.

 There are also a few things you can do to help make a difference in your cost of doing business.

 Another effective way to keeping your processing costs down is to make sure you are accepting alternative forms of payments like Remote Deposit Check service or ACH payments.
 Even encouraging more customers to use debit cards can put a dent in your costs since debit cards cost less to process than credit cards in general.
-How about implementing a cash discount program?
-Ask BankCard Brokers about our cash discount program and eliminate them all together.

 If you believe your merchant services fees are just too high, you are not getting the service your business deserves, or would like to address more ways to reduce fees and still service your customers give Bankcard Brokers a call.
-Our ETA-certified payment professionals would be happy consult with you and help you review your statements to find where you could be making changes.
+Our ETA-certified payment professionals would be happy to consult with you and help you review your statements to find where you could be making changes.